SuryanshOps/_Virtual_Mouse/README.md

 For this project, we extract **Node 8** (Index Finger Tip) for movement and **Node 4** (Thumb Tip) for clicks.

 ### 2. The Active Tracking Region (Bounding Box Interpolation)
-If we mapped the 640x480 webcam frame directly to a 1920x1080 monitor, the user would have to extend their arm wildly out of frame to reach the corners of their screen.
+If we mapped the `640x480` webcam frame directly to a `1920x1080` monitor, the user would have to extend their arm wildly out of frame to reach the corners of their screen.

-To solve this, we define a smaller **Active Tracking Region** (e.g., a 400x300 rectangle) in the center of the camera feed.
+To solve this, we define a smaller **Active Tracking Region** (e.g., a `400x300` rectangle) in the center of the camera feed.
 We then use **Linear Interpolation** to map this inner box to the full screen resolution.

 The mathematical mapping function (handled by `numpy.interp`) works as follows:
 `Screen_X = ((Cam_X - Box_X1) / (Box_X2 - Box_X1)) * Screen_Width`

-*If your finger is 50% across the Active Region, the cursor is placed exactly 50% across the Monitor.*

 ### 3. Euclidean Distance & Hysteresis (Click State Machine)
 To register a click, we calculate the magnitude of the vector connecting the Index Finger tip `(x1, y1)` and the Thumb tip `(x2, y2)`.
 This is done using the standard **Euclidean Distance Formula**: